SJCCodeTalk/fresheats/README.md

 - Use lorem ipsum text.
 - You’re welcome to use the demonstration as a guide but do not copy and paste or recycle code from the demo project.

+**Login Signup:**<br>
+Should be a simple, non-functional login form with an additional button to signup.

 **How it Worx:**<br>
 Use lorem ipsum placeholder text for the How It Works section. <br>